-1) An earned bachelor's degree prior to the start of the program;

-3) Minimally, completion of a full year of general chemistry and at least one course in human physiology, cell physiology, and exercise science with a GPA greater than 3.0 in all of these courses.
-Students who have also completed a year of organic chemistry and at least one other exercise science course will be given admission preference;

-4) Submission of three letters of recommendation, one of which from the undergraduate academic advisor or major professor;5) A successful on-campus interview.
+- 1) An earned bachelor's degree prior to the start of the program; - 2) An overall GPA greater than 3.0; - 3) Minimally, completion of a full year of general chemistry and at least one course in human physiology, cell physiology, and exercise science with a GPA greater than 3.0 in all of these courses.
+Students who have also completed a year of organic chemistry and at least one other exercise science course will be given admission preference; - 4) Submission of three letters of recommendation, one of which from the undergraduate academic advisor or major professor; - 5) A successful on-campus interview.